 Now you have probably seen the chimney sweeping log and are wondering if they work to prevent chimney fires, and the answer again is yes a little bit but you would need to burn a lot of them and you still need to get your chimney cleaned by a professional chimney sweep, the chimney sweeping log does not magically clean your chimney but it does create a similar effect as the creosote removers.

-The problem with the chimney sweeping log is to have the same effect as one bottle of cre-away You would have to burn a tone of them, also you can only burn chimney sweeping logs in an open fireplace they can’t be used in a woodstove or any airtight stove or appliance, so as you can see there ate more con then pros to burning these logs.
+The problem with the chimney sweeping log is 1 of them isn’t enough to affect your chimney, and one bottle of cre-away is like burning a bunch of them in one tiny bottle that you can use over and over again, also you can only burn the chimney sweeping logs in an open fireplace they can’t be used in a woodstove or any airtight stove or appliance, so as you can see there are many more cons than pros to burning chimney sweeping logs.

 Thank you for reading